digitalspring/whitepaper/whitepaper.md

 certain DHT ID – usually one that is closer to the key in question – and forwarding the request to him.
-In order for a man in the middle to be successful, he would thus need to find a hash collision, i.e. come up with a key pair whose hash is the exactly the DHT ID in question.
+In order for a man in the middle to be successful, he would thus need to find a hash collision, i.e. come up with a key pair whose hash is exactly equal to the DHT ID in question.

 This is not only hardly feasible but also makes little sense as it'd be a lot easier for the adversary to simply participate in the network